magore/hp85disk/README.md

   * Must be formatted FAT32
   * The HP85 is sensitive to long read/write delays that some cards can cause problems with
     * You want SD Cards with fast random writes
-    * I have found that the Sandisk Extreme and Sandisk Extreme Pro cards work best.
+    * I have found that the SanDisk Extreme and SanDisk Extreme Pro cards work best.
       * There is a huge difference in various cards on the market.
       * Look for the cards with the best 4K random write times
       * A good source of benchmark information is looking for recent Raspberry Pi SD card benchmarks because they use SD Cards